-What inspired you to pursue a career within tech in the financial services industry, and why did you choose Pictet ?
+What inspired you to pursue a career in financial services and why did you choose Pictet specifically?

-What have been some of the most exciting projects or initiatives you've participated in since joining Pictet?
+What have been some of the most exciting projects or initiatives you've been a part of since joining Pictet?

 Can you describe the company culture and what it's like to work in this environment?

-What advice do you have for someone just starting their career in tech sector of the financial services industry?
+What advice do you have for someone just starting their career in the financial services industry?

 How does the Pictet graduate programme support your professional development and growth?

-What specific skills did you develop from the Pictet graduate programme and how did it prepare you for this current step in your career?
+What skills did you develop from the Pictet graduate programme and how did it prepare you for the next step in your career?

 I feel like the graduate programme really helps a young person in the sense that you need to be able to build connections with people.
 You need to be able to build those connections quite a few times, every 3 to 6 months again.
 Some people might struggle when it comes to being able to meet new people and build relationships that frequently.
 Thanks to the graduate programme, everyone eventually becomes more comfortable.
 Even if you are an introvert, the graduate programme provides numerous opportunities to meet and collaborate with people across the firm, which can help build your network naturally.